IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://typemoon.fandom.com/wiki/Kiritsugu_Emiya" target="_blank">Kiritsugu Emiya</a>

 >“A wound that'd make an ordinary man unconscious...
 I won't lose to it.
 A wound that would kill an ordinary person...
 I won't lose to it!
 To face one who is extraordinary, <a href="https://onepiece.fandom.com/wiki/Dracule_Mihawk" target="_blank">Hawk Eyes</a>... **I can't allow myself to be ordinary!**”

+>“To be the best you have to accept that you're not the best but have the will to strive and to be better than anyone you face.”

 >“If I die here, then I'm a man that could only make it this far.”